The Thing (1982)

 In the television version of the Thing, an additional voice over at the beginning of the film states Norris has a heart condition and his character notes in the screenplay by Bill Lancaster mention it.
 Sometime after being assimilated by the Thing, we see Norris grimacing with pain while he is taking off the flamethrower on his back before helping the other men board up the outside doors and windows during a moment of stress.
 A few minutes later, when Norris sees Nauls returning alone from MacReady's shack, he clearly grabs his chest and sweating, as if in great pain before the others run in.
 Another minute later, while struggling with MacReady, he is thrown to the floor, passes out, and is rushed to the medical room where Copper attempts to revive him, first with CPR, then with the defibrillator.
 On the 2nd application of the defibrillator, the Norris-Thing reveals itself, biting off Copper's arms.
 There are two possibilities as to why the Norris-Thing had a heart attack: (1) It was a ploy by the Norris-Thing to get away from the men, faking death with the intention of either escaping or simply waiting for an opportunity to assimilate a lone individual, or (2) when the Thing assimilates a life form, it takes on an exact replica, including diseases and other characteristics.
 Thus, the Thing was unable to sustain its existence as Norris-Thing because the Norris model's heart had failed.

-Probably because such exposure would make Palmer look more human and help him gain a little more trust.
+Probably because such behavior would make Palmer look more human and help him gain a little more trust from the group.
 Palmer only speaks out when Windows has also seen the spider-head.
-Palmer-Thing might normally have been willing to let the head escape but, once it had been seen by a human, its survival was compromised anyway.
-Hence Palmer-Thing could as well take the opportunity to make an exclamation (acting like a "surprised human"), thus diverting suspicion from himself.
-Whatever the reason, it is clear in the movie that Thing imitations (clones) do not necessarily look out for other Thing imitations, and they are described in the short story as being "selfish".
+Palmer-Thing might normally have been willing to let the spider-head escape but, once it had been seen by a human, its survival was compromised anyway.
+Hence Palmer-Thing could as well take the opportunity to make an exclamation (saying "You gotta be fucking kidding!"; acting like a "surprised human"), thus diverting suspicion from himself.
+Whatever Palmer's reason for pointing out and revealing more of the Thing's abilities, it is clear in the movie that Thing imitations do not look out for other Thing imitations, and they are described in the short story as being "selfish".
 Mac himself says that they would crawl away from a hot needle to save itself.
 It is also possible that Palmer was still self-conscious and, thus, would react normally and bring attention to the Norris spider-head.
 As Mac says "Watchin' Norris in there gave me the idea that... maybe every part of him was a whole, every little piece was an individual animal with a built-in desire to protect its own life.".
-Which perfectly mirrors the human's in the film.
+Which perfectly mirrors the humans in the film.
 They work together until one of them is compromised, then they turn against each other until they know they're safe again.
+Edit (Coming Soon)

 One of the biggest questions of the film that is never fully explained.
 We will first break down the sequence of events and then explain the motives behind each from a human and Thing perspective.
 Sequence of events: (1) Blair runs the computer program and discovers the possible threat the Thing poses, (2) Blair kills all the sled dogs and destroys the tractor (off-camera), (3) Blair destroys the helicopter, (4) Blair injures Windows and destroys the radio, (5) Blair is locked up outside in the shed, (6) Mac is questioning Blair in the shed as to the whereabouts of Fuchs, and (7) Blair has clearly been assimilated: he is building a ship, attacks Garry, etc.